 - Scholarship opportunities and reimbursement for application fees to educator preparation programs

 All educator preparation programs in Colorado and 178 school districts are invited to participate and benefit from the shared resources and communications of the TEACH.org initiative.
-The first cohort of participants consists of 57 educator preparation programs and districts.
-For information about how to join the second cohort, contact Dr. Ashley Hazelwood, TEACH Colorado Director at email@example.com or (201) 406-5907.
+School districts, BOCES, educator preparation programs, and future educators are encouraged to contact TEACH Colorado Senior Program Manager, Annette Konoske-Graf, email@example.com or (613) 933-4060.

 The Educator Effectiveness Office has created is new web area for districts/BOCES to learn more about areas of differentiation and efficiency that can be used within local evaluation practices.
 Discover practical ways to find time, differentiate evaluations, maximize measures of student learning/outcomes (MSL/Os) and engage stakeholders as part of the educator evaluation process.
 Learn more by visiting the Local Flexibility for Educator Evaluation web area.